Zinc bromide: Production

 The anhydrous material can be produced by dehydration of the dihydrate with hot CO2 or by reaction of zinc metal and bromine.
 Sublimation in a stream of hydrogen bromide also gives the anhydrous derivative.

 Structure

 ZnBr2 crystallizes in the same structure as ZnI2: four tetrahedral Zn centers share three vertices to form “super-tetrahedra” of nominal composition {Zn4Br10}2−, which are linked by their vertices to form a three-dimensional structure.
 The dihydrate ZnBr2 · 2H2O can be described as ([Zn(H2O)6]2+)2([Zn2Br6]2-).

-Gaseous ZnBr2 is linear in accordance with VSEPR theory with a Zn-Br bond length of 221 pm.
+Gaseous ZnBr2 is linear in accordance with VSEPR theory with a Zn–Br bond length of 221 pm.

 Uses

-Zinc bromide is used in the following applications: